 Photographers work in different environments, depending on their area of specialisation.
 In advertising and portrait photography, they are often based in a studio.
 Other types of work can be in any indoor or outdoor location, according to the brief.
-Some photographers may spend time developing and processing shots in a darkroom, although the increase in digital technology has reduced the need for darkroom work.
+Some photographers may spend time developing and processing shots in a darkroom, although the rise of digital technology has reduced the need for darkroom work.

 To work as a photographer you should:

-If you would like to know anything about Photographer that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a photographer that does not appear on Hotcourses, further information can be found below.

 80-110 New Oxford Street